Jako/Crosslinks/docs/usage.md

 be used to set a link to the crosslinked resource for a given linktext.
 The plugin replaces the linktext only in the content field of the resource.

-The Plugin could be controlled by the following MODX System settings:
+Crosslinks uses the following system settings in the namespace `crosslinks`:

 Setting | Description | Default
 ------------|---------|--------